This article was updated Sept. 1, 2023.

 Disneyland’s opening in 1955 forever changed the standard for themed attractions.
 With elaborate worlds and animatronics on a scale the general public was not used to seeing, Disneyland dazzled guests and inspired creative experiences around the country.
 Nolan Bushnell of Atari fame was a fan of Disneyland’s Country Bear Jamboree, leading him to open a new restaurant in 1977, Chuck E. Cheese’s Pizza Time Theatre.
 The new family pizza parlor was headlined by a troupe of performing animatronic animals.

 By 1979, Chuck E. Cheese had proven to be an instant success, having expanded to seven locations.
-The future was promising for rat pizza, and business-people saw the potential, exploring options to slice into the market.
-This popularity spawned similar copyrat franchises such as ShowBiz Pizza Place and Major Magic's All-Star Pizza Revue.
+The future was promising for rat pizza, and business people saw the potential, exploring options to slice into the market.
+This popularity spawned similar copyrat franchises such as ShowBiz Pizza Place and Major Magic’s All-Star Pizza Revue.

 The First Gadgets Restaurant

 In 1981, a family restaurant named Gizmos debuted in Ocean Township, New Jersey.
-With widgets, doohickeys, and attention-grabbing mechanical devices lining the walls, the recently opened restaurant franchise quickly expanded the next year in 1982, now under the name Gadgets with a second development in the Berkshire Mall of Reading, Pennsylvania
+With widgets, doohickeys, and attention-grabbing mechanical devices lining the walls, the recently opened restaurant franchise quickly expanded the next year in 1982, now under the name Gadgets with a second development in the Berkshire Mall of Reading, Pennsylvania.

 This second Gadgets location had more than just novelty decorations and good food; it now had multiple animatronics, and the shows were made for a wide audience of all ages.
 This blended entertainment was suited for kids, with one show being tailored to adults.

 Sammy Sands was an original lounge singer animatronic character.
 The piano-playing animatronic was programmed with six unique 12-minute sets of songs and jokes that played several times throughout the day.
-His memorable musical acts ranged from 1950s classics, country, lounge, and Hollywood favorites.
+His memorable musical acts ranged from 1950s classics, to country, lounge, and Hollywood favorites.

 Sammy wore a snappy sports coat and a casually undone bow tie.
 Singing animatronic shows like this usually were created to appeal to small children, but the smooth performances of Sammy Sands were a hit with adults.
 Atop his piano, Sammy had an opened pack of cigarettes and a half-finished strong beverage within arm’s reach, and the drink fit perfectly with the character.

-After all, Sammy had his own signature drink called a Sammy’s Whammy served at the mad scientist themed laboratory bar inside Gadgets.
+After all, Sammy had his own signature drink called a Sammy’s Whammy served at the mad scientist-themed laboratory bar inside Gadgets.

 The Looney Tunes Revue